18F/tock/docs/deployment-process.md

 git push --tags
 ```

-If multiple versions are needed to be released in a single day, increment the
+If you need to release multiple versions in a single day, increment the
-number after the period, e.g. `v20180131.1` turns into `v20180131.2`.
+number after the period (e.g., `v20180131.1` turns into `v20180131.2`).

-Once this tag is pushed up to GitHub, draft or assign it to an already
+Once you push this tag up to GitHub, draft or assign it to an already
 drafted release in GitHub.
 CircleCI will deploy this tag to the Production
 instance of Tock using CF Autopilot.